dirkwhoffmann/vAmiga/Documentation/References/Configuration/Compatibility.md

   - **Ignore writes to DSKSYNC**

     This option locks the DSKSYNC register.
 This means that any attempt to change the default SYNC word will be ignored by the emulator.

   - **Always find a SYNC mark**

-    This option tells vAmiga to issue a disk sync interrupt even for tracks that do not contain a SYNC word.
+    This option instructs vAmiga to issue a disk sync interrupt even for tracks that do not contain a SYNC word.

 ## Sprites

 - **Collision detection**

+  vAmiga allows to disable the collision checking circuity, which is part of Denise.
+By default, collision checking is disabled because it is expensive to emulate in software and is only needed by a few titles (e.g. Archon and Rotor).

   vAmiga allows to disable the collision checking circuity which is part of Denise.
-By default, collision checking is disabled because it is expensive to emulate in software and only a few titles rely on it (e.g. Archon and Rotor).
+By default, collision checking is disabled because it is expensive to emulate and only needed by a very few titles such as Archon or Rotor.

 ### Keyboard